DiceDB/docs/src/content/docs/commands/SCARD.md

 ---
 title: SCARD
-description: Documentation for the Redis command SCARD
+description: Documentation for the DiceDB command SCARD
 ---

-# DiceDB SCARD Command Documentation

-## Overview

 The `SCARD` command in DiceDB is used to get the number of members in a set.
 This command is useful for determining the size of a set stored at a given key.